ldodds-dev/legalix.github.io/README.md

 Legalix(TM) brand assets, logos, images, product concepts, written content, and visual identity are not included in any open-source license and remain all rights reserved.

-## Privacy Notes

-This is a static showcase.
-The demo runs in the browser and does not submit user data, store user input, or require a backend service.

-## Related Links

-- Project repository link in showcase: https://github.com/ldodds-dev/legalix-mvp